Model, measure, and boost the performance of your app by using a continuous-improvement cycle.

 Decreasing app launch time improves the user experience, and reduces the chances of the iOS watchdog timer terminating the app.

-Decreasing overall memory use reduces the likelihood of iOS freeing your app’s memory in the background, improving responsiveness when a user switches back to your app.
+Decreasing overall memory use reduces the likelihood of iOS freeing your app’s memory in the background, and improves responsiveness when a user switches back to your app.

 Reducing disk writes speeds up your app’s overall performance, makes it more responsive, and reduces wear on users’ device storage.